stream-labs/frontend-assignment/README.md

 Your mission, should you choose to accept it, is to familiarize yourself with the browser media stream API and build a basic interface of a web-based live-streaming studio following [this Figma wireframe](https://www.figma.com/file/U7xUVvkKNfOqQbjsNYHZsy/Streamlabs-Take-Home-Assignment-Mockups?node-id=2%3A811).

 - The stream should be a 16 x 9 aspect ratio and be responsive to the window size.
 Both layouts are available on Figma.
 The stream should be fully visible at all screen sizes.
+- You can use basic HTML elements to render the stream.
+You do not need to use the <canvas/> HTML element to render.
 - Users can add up to 2 images to the studio.
 One image will represent **a video webcam feed** while another image will represent **a screenshare feed**
 - Users can add/remove both images to the stream.
 The layout should auto-adjust to render the new number of images on stream.
 More information on this is below.
 - The positions of the images on the stream will vary depending on the number of images added.
 For a specific number of images, users can toggle different layouts as well.